vista-foundation/smart-contracts/escrow-services/README.md

 - **Result**: All assets returned to depositor, contract ends
 - **Fees**: No fees charged on cancellation

+> Detailed CLI walkthroughs live in [`demo/SCENARIOS.md`](demo/SCENARIOS.md) and the accompanying [`demo/README.md`](demo/README.md).
+They reference the rules in this section so the information stays in sync.

+### Validity & Fee Rules
+- Deadlines are stored in POSIX **milliseconds**.
+Off-chain builders must convert to milliseconds before calling wallet APIs such as `validFrom`/`validTo`.
+- **Time-based release/refund** transactions must set `validFrom` at or after the datum deadline so the validator can prove that the deadline has passed without signatures.
+- **Depositor cancel** transactions must set `validTo` strictly before the datum deadline.
+This proves the request happened in time and prevents reuse of the cancel redeemer after expiry.
+- **Refund** and **cancel** flows never apply fees.
+The entire script balance returns to the depositor even if the datum configures a fee percentage.
+- **Release** is the only path that deducts fees, and it requires a fee recipient output whenever the computed fee is non-zero.

 ## 🎯 Key Features

 ### ✅ Grant Requirements Met